Through flashbacks to 1967, we see possible parallels between a young Tony Soprano and his delinquent son AJ.

 - Tony and AJ make ice cream sundaes in the kitchen

 These final four scenes gather threads that have been running through the episode, but David Chase doesn’t finally tie these threads into a pretty little bow.
 Instead, they interact in complex ways: sometimes interlacing, sometimes running parallel, sometimes pulling against one another.
-We feel sympathy for Tony when he confronts his spiteful mother (1), as we realize that he is the product of an unfortunate upbringing.
+Looking closer at these four scenes is instructive.
+We feel sympathy for Tony when he confronts his spiteful mother (scene 1), as we realize that he is the product of an unfortunate upbringing.
 But in defense of Livia, she may also be a victim of bad parenting or a psychological disorder.
-We find ourselves further in alignment with Tony when he mocks the laughable findings of the Dr. Galani (2).
+We find ourselves further in alignment with Tony when he mocks the laughable findings of Dr. Galani (2).
 But Tony and Carmela’s summary dismissal of the school psychologist can also be seen as a parallel to the irresponsible way that Johnny and Livia acted as parents.
-When Tony watches the History channel while exercising (3), we hope that his interest in history—his own history—will help him avoid making the same mistakes with his son as his parents made with him.
-But when he whips up gigantic sundaes in the next scene with AJ (4), we see that he is squandering the health benefits of all the exercise he did just moments before – and perhaps any lessons that he has learned from history are being squandered as well.
-Then again, making gooey sundaes together may be just what the boy needs – Tony is treating AJ like a kid, not like some incarnation of inevitable evil.
+When Tony watches the History channel while exercising (3), we hope that his interest in history—his own history—will help him avoid making the same mistakes with his son that his parents made with him.
+But when he whips up gigantic sundaes in the next scene with AJ (4), we see that he is squandering the health benefits of all the exercise he did just moments before—and perhaps any lessons that he has learned from history are being squandered as well.
+Then again, making gooey sundaes together may be just what the boy needs—Tony is treating AJ like a kid, not like some incarnation of inevitable evil.
 Tony and AJ playfully shoot whipped cream “down neck” as “White Rabbit” plays for the second time.
 (The first time it played, Tony was slipping a Prozac, not whip cream, down his throat.)

 AJ and CHRISTOPHER (and JANICE)